KaneTW/FFXIVBisSolver/README.md

 Building
 --------
 When building, make sure that the SaintCoinach dependency is merged with its YamlDotNet version (ILMerge /internal).
-If you use the dependencies provided, that's given.
+If you use the dependencies provided, that's already done.